 The Booking Process

 - How do I book a course?
 When you have submitted an application form and received a 'green light' reply from us, you are ready to book your course.
-Email us when you are ready to book your course and we will then send you a PayPal invoice by email - when you pay your course deposit through PayPal, your place on the course is secured.
+Email us when you are ready to book your course and we will then send you an invoice for your course deposit by email - when you pay your course deposit, your place on the course is secured.

 - How much is the deposit?
 The deposit required for all bookings is 50% of the course fee.

 - When is the remainder of the fee due and how do I pay it?
 The balance of the fee is due six weeks before the course commencement date.
-An email containing a PayPal invoice for the balance will be sent to you after you pay your deposit.
+An email containing an invoice for the balance will be sent to you after you pay your deposit.

 - What happens if I cancel my booking?
 If a student cancels a booking more than six weeks before the course commences, their deposit will be returned to them after the deduction of a 10% administration charge.
 Fees for courses cancelled at less than six-weeks' notice cannot be refunded.